-If you don’t have stairs or a banister then consider hanging a selection of big, paper decorations from the ceiling; if you have room for a table then a few simple twigs
+If you don’t have stairs or a banister, consider hanging a selection of big, paper decorations from the ceiling; if you have room for a console table then a few simple twigs arranged in a vase will do the trick.
+(If you have a garden, you might be able to pick your own foliage for free.
+Win win.)

 Keep your tablecloth and china neutral and build up colours and accessories as you go along.
 Scatter mini baubles, shimmering confetti or, if you have children, shiny wrapped chocolate coins in between the place settings, before introducing the bigger pieces such as candles and flowers.